-Almost 2,500 miles separate the cities of Boise, Idaho and Rocky Mountain, North Carolina.
+Almost 2,500 miles separate the cities of Boise, Idaho, and Rocky Mountain, North Carolina.

-That substantial distance hasn’t stopped a pair East Coast Boise State Online students from forming a bond while earning their graduate degrees.
+That substantial distance hasn’t stopped a pair of East Coast Boise State Online students from forming a bond while earning their graduate degrees.

 Teresa Rountree and Christina Jones are in the midst of their first year of Boise State University’s Master of Social Work Online program, with the pair digitally learning together on the East Coast.